cableguy99/docs/docs/general/faq.md

 - SSD storage

 We recommend using popular cloud providers as their reliability and uptime are close to 100%.
-Those servers would be a good starting point:
+These servers would be a good starting point:

 - **DigitalOcean:** CPU optimized droplet 32GB/16CPU
 - **Amazon EC2:** C5 instance
 - **Google Cloud Engine:** n1-highcpu-16

-Setting up a masternode candidate on a weaker machine might result in poor performances, significantly impacting owner's rewards and the chain performance.
+Setting up a masternode candidate on a weaker machine might result in poor performances, significantly impacting the owner's rewards and the chain performance.

-**Note:** If you are running a node in Testnet, 2CPU/8GB of RAM is sufficient.
+**Note:** If you are running a node on the Testnet, 2CPU/8GB of RAM is sufficient.

 #### How do Masternode Candidates become Masternodes?
 Once you are a Masternode Candidate, you need the support of Tao community in the form of votes.
-The top 150 most voted candidates every period called epoch (900 blocks of 2-second block-time) will be promoted to Masternode.
+The top 150 most voted candidates every period called an epoch (900 blocks of 2-second block-time) will be promoted to Masternode.
 This list will change dynamically every epoch.
 Only the 150 masternodes elected will be able to sign blocks and will receive rewards in the form of TAO.